Act Your Age

 We've partnered with BBC Children in Need to raise money to support good causes for children and young people

-We’re excited to be an official partner of BBC Children in Need this year.
+We were excited to be an official partner of BBC Children in Need in 2020.

-To celebrate Pudsey’s 40th year, we’re asking all our members to come together to take their age and do something good with it.
+To celebrate Pudsey’s 40th year, we asked all our members to come together to take their age and do something good with it.

-Whether that’s an eight-year-old doing eight minutes of skipping, or a unit that’s 13 years old taking on a virtual half marathon - whatever Girlguiding members get sponsored to do, they’ll be helping to make a difference to young lives across the UK.
+Whether that was an eight-year-old doing eight minutes of skipping, or a unit that’s 13 years old taking on a virtual half marathon - Girlguiding members helped to make a difference to young lives across the UK.

 The money raised through the partnership between BBC Children in Need and Girlguiding will be split equally between the two organisations.